 EASY ESCAPE FROM: Miami (three-and-a-half-hour flight), Orlando (four-hour flight), New York City (five-hour flight).

 Kauai has managed to stay a little more under the radar than other Hawaiian islands, and that's what makes it so appealing.
-Hanalei, on the North Shore, is as close to magical as a town can get—lush green mountains, fields of taro, and rainbows every day.
-The horseshoe-shaped, secluded Hanalei Bay is the best beach for swimming and lounging on the golden sand, but if you want to get out on the water, sign up for one of the four-hour motor-powered raft trips with Na Pali Riders.
-You'll explore sea caves, go snorkeling, and almost definitely spot dolphins (napaliriders.com, from $89).
+Hanalei, on the North Shore, is as close to magical as a town can get—lush green mountains, fields of taro, and rainbows on a daily basis.
+The horseshoe-shaped secluded Hanalei Bay is the best beach for swimming and lounging on the golden sand, but if you want to get out on the water, sign up for one of the four-hour motor-powered raft trips with Na Pali Riders.
+You'll explore sea caves, go snorkeling, and almost definitely spot dolphins (napaliriders.com, from $160).
 Afterward, dry off with a hike along the Hanakapi'ai Trail, which follows the stunningly beautiful Na Pali Coast to Hanakapiai Beach and back, about four miles altogether.

-REFUEL: You can't go to Hawaii without trying a plate lunch: a local specialty that consists of two scoops of rice, macaroni salad, and your choice of protein (often teriyaki chicken or seared ahi).
+EAT: You can't go to Hawaii without trying a plate lunch: a local specialty that consists of two scoops of rice, macaroni salad, and your choice of protein (often teriyaki chicken or seared ahi).
 Locals rave about the version served up at the Hanalei Taro & Juice Co., a restaurant owned by a family that's been farming taro in the valley for generations (5-5070A Kuhio Hwy.
-B, plate lunch from $3.50).
-Another option is the ahi tuna sushi rolls from The Hanalei Dolphin Sushi Lounge (hanaleidolphin.com, ahi rolls $6).
+B, plate lunch from $10).
+For straight-from-the-ocean fish, have dinner at The Hanalei Dolphin Sushi Lounge (hanaleidolphin.com).

-SLEEP: The four studio apartments at casual Hanalei Inn, just a block from Hanalei Bay, have full kitchens and an outdoor lanai with a grill, so you can save money by cooking meals during your stay.
-Plus, the picnic table looking out at the mountains is the perfect place to have your morning coffee (hanaleiinn.com, from $139).
+STAY: The four studio apartments at casual Hanalei Inn, just a block from Hanalei Bay, have full kitchens and an outdoor lanai with a grill, so you can save money by cooking meals during your stay.
+Plus, the picnic table looking out at the mountains is the perfect place to have your morning coffee (hanaleiinn.com, from $159).